 While some people go the extra mile of removing it completely, I like the lazier route.
 Simply taking a sharp paring knife and slicing through that membrane will cause it to peel away as the ribs cook and shrink enough so that the meat falls off of the bone more easily.

 You can tell if there is membrane or silverskin on ribs by flipping them over to look at the back.
 There will be a whiteish or silvery colored layer on the bones or even scattered around in the meat.

-We want beef ribs cooked to atleast 200 degrees F because that’s when the meat is cooked to the point of being tender and fall-off the bone ready.
+We want these Instant Pot ribs cooked to at least 200 degrees F because that's when the meat is cooked to the point of being tender and fall-off the bone ready.
 205-210 F is optimal.